 Everyone approaches their diet differently.
 A vegetarian, for instance, might make a distinction between fish and meat, preferring to consume the former and not the latter.
 But we’ll dive into those details further in a second.

 For now, you need to know that vegetarianism involves removing meat from your diet.
 No more steaks, fried chicken, or surf-n-turf.

 But that doesn’t mean vegetarianism creates a sense of deprivation.
 Quite the opposite, in fact, When your diet consists primarily of animal products, you might miss out on some of the amazing flavors that come from other foods, such as fruits, vegetables, nuts, and whole grains.

 Many people use the terms vegetarianism and veganism interchangeable.
 They’re not the same thing.
 A vegan doesn’t consume or use animal products at all.

 For instance, a vegetarian might have scrambled eggs for breakfast and pasta with a cream sauce for dinner.
 A vegan wouldn’t touch either food.

 Why?
 Because eggs and dairy come from animals.
-Veganism means eschewing any foods that an animal produces.
+Veganism means eschewing any foods or products that have animal origins.

 Further, vegans don’t use consumer products made from animal products.
 Leather belts, wool coats, and similar products don’t appeal to vegans.